AmNotAGoose/ConnectFour/README.md

 ### Game loop
 **void game(int agentOne, int agentTwo)**
 - The two agents' ID are put into an array called **agents**.
-Player 1's agent is in index 0 while player 2's index is in index 1.
+Player 1's agent is in index 0 while player 2's agent is in index 1.
 - Creates a while loop which is broken when **hasQuit** becomes true
 - Reset the board and set the **curPlayer** to 1
 - Display the board initially to show an empty board state